kairosdb/metrics4j/README.md

   }

   formatters: {
-    #Can reformat metric names and tags when reporting
+    #Can reformat metric names when reporting
   }

   triggers: {